-The Cisco Spark compliance module is a distributed component in the Cisco Spark security architecture that sits in the security realm along with the Key Management System (KMS).
-The Cisco Spark compliance module works with the encrypted content in the Cisco Spark Cloud and produces a clear-text feed of activities and content to enable monitoring and extraction into a separate company-owned repository.
+The Cisco Spark compliance module is a distributed component in the Cisco Spark security architecture that sits in the security realm along with the Key Management Server (KMS).
+The Cisco Spark compliance module works with the encrypted content in the Cisco Spark Platform and produces a clear-text feed of activities and content to enable monitoring and extraction into a separate company-owned repository.

 The search and extraction console for eDiscovery is the first tool in the Cisco Spark compliance portfolio to use the Cisco Spark compliance module to provide ad-hoc access to data.

 Extraction console for eDiscovery and auditing (Spring 2017)